Sapiens-wx/EEG_CNN/README.md

 - `-asCSV`: [optional] [an integer] if > 0, then save at most [asCSV] segments independently as .csv files
 - `-doBandPass`: [optional] [0 or 1] if ==1, then apply bandpass filter
 - `-normalizationMethod`: [optional] [none, z-score, min-max, robust]. default as z-score.
 The normalization method used to normalize the signal.
-- `-featureExtraction`: [optional] [none, fft, sfft, wavelet] default as none. what feature extraction method do we want?
+- `-featureExtraction`: [optional] [none, fft, sfft, wavelet, wave] default as none. what feature extraction method do we want?
+  - use "fft" for fast fourier transform (note that if you use fft as feature extraction method, you'll have to add "-model cnn_featureExtraction" while using train_model.py, instead of "-model cnn")
+  - use "wave" to extract beta and theta waves (note that if you use wave as feature extraction method, you'll have to add "-model cnn_featureExtraction" while using train_model.py, instead of "-model cnn")

 ### 3. Model Training